dilan-dio4/easybase-website/react.markdown

 </p>
 </div>

-One of the most accessible features of Easybase is the ability to build queries visually, then call them by name in code.
+One of the most *accessible* features of Easybase is the ability to **build queries visually, then call them by name in code**.
 Open up your **REACT DEMO** table and navigate to the 'Query' tab.
 I'm going to build a simple query that filters for products with a price of over $100.
 Click the blue 'Save' button and save the query with the name "price filter".

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react visual query" data-src="/assets/images/posts_images/react-12.png" />